Johnsamoel/Guess-Number/README.md

 In this project I tented to used different technology to implement my idea in a proper way, First off I used React Native.js as a framework with the help of expo cli to implement the mobile application, I also tented to use organised and clean code.

-Regarding the server side I used Node.js to create and api's.

 - [React.js](https://reactnative.dev)
 - [Expo CLI](https://docs.expo.dev/workflow/expo-cli)